 ½ cup shredded (2%) reduced-fat mozzarella cheese

 1. Preheat oven to 450 degrees.
-Coat a 9×9-inch baking dish with nonstick spray.
+Coat a 9 x 9-inch baking dish with nonstick spray.
 You can use glass or metal.

-2. Cook pasta according to package directions.
-Cook only for 6 minutes so it will not be overcooked.
+2. Cook pasta.
+Cook for only 6 minutes so it will not be overcooked.
 No need to add salt to water!
 Drain and rinse in cold water.
 Drain again.